vincentbernat/stunning-invention/README.md

 The screen real estate is poorly used.
 There is a version displaying stats on two columns (see git history), but I am unconvinced with it.
 I have kept the simpler version.

+Alerts are only displayed during the general refresh.

 # Evolution